 Other times, bargaining can be closely related to guilt, in that you might start finding ways to blame yourself for what happened.
 “If only I had done my homework, my father wouldn’t have left.”
-Either way, bargaining is a way to stall feeling your very painful feelings about your childhood trauma.
+Either way, bargaining is a way to stall feeling your very painful feelings about your trauma.

 Once you have progressed past anger and bargaining, you will likely feel sadness or depression.
 During this phase, you might find it hard to get out of bed, or take care of your basic needs.
-Friends and family might express concern for you at this time, because unlike in the anger phase, you will probably isolate yourself from others.
+Friends and family might express concern for you at this time, because unlike in the anger phase, you may isolate yourself from others.